Benjamin-Dobell/Heimdall/Win32/README.txt

         Firmware Name - This is the name of your particular firmware.
 An example would be "Cyanogenmod".

-        Firmware Version - This is the particular version identifier for your package.
-Any valid string will be accepted although a the inclusion of decimal point version number is preferred releases i.e. "7.1".
+        Firmware Version - This is the version identifier for your package.
+Any valid string will be accepted although a the inclusion of decimal point version number is preferred i.e. "7.1".
 If it makes sense then feel free to append a text string like "RC1" or "Beta 1" to the decimal point version.

-        Platform Name - This is the name of platform (or operating system) that your firmware is based on.
+        Platform Name - This is the name of the platform (or operating system) that your firmware is based on.
 In most cases this will simply be "Android".

         Platform Version - This is the operating system version that your